NoahLobbe/DUMBO/README.md

 # DUMBO
 **D**efinitely **U**seless **M**ouse ro**B**ot **O**kay.

-Project built off of an RC car.
+Project built off an RC car.
 Unsure of this specifics as I bought it a second hand shop (bargain!) eons ago (in a galaxy far, far away...).
-Maybe one of these?
+These are my two guesses, but I think the FCC had other RC cars with similiar chassis, so really hard to find the exact one.
 - Scientific Toys (n.d.), R/C 2.4GHz 1:12 Sand Blaster, http://www.scientific.com.hk/en/products/97213, accessed 24 May 2023
 - FCC (2017), FCC ID BY35058-24GR R/C Vehicle by Scientific Toys Ltd., FCC ID, https://fccid.io/BY35058-24GR, accessed 24 May 2023